Founder & Music Director

-Returning to Scotland for a two-year period as Ian Whyte’s assistant at the BBC Scottish Symphony Orchestra, Sir Alex was offered the principal conductorship of the Scottish National Orchestra.
+Two years later, Sir Alex was offered the principal conductorship of the Scottish National Orchestra, a post he held until 1984.
 Taking advantage of spare weeks in the SNO’s schedule, he seized the chance to found Scotland’s first professional opera company.

 Scottish Opera gave its first season in 1962 at the King's Theatre, Glasgow with productions of Madama Butterfly and Pelléas and Mélisande.
 Both works were enthusiastically received and soon Peter Hemmings was appointed as the Company's first general administrator.

 The following years were a period of remarkable growth and artistic achievement.

 In 1975, Scottish Opera moved to the Theatre Royal in Glasgow.
 Sir Alex continued as Music Director until 1987, when he became the Company’s first Conductor Laureate; he was to return many times as Guest Conductor until his death in 1995.

 During his career, he made guest appearances with all the major British orchestras and extensively throughout Europe, Australia, the Americas, Hong Kong and Japan.